antoniovizuete/clickhouser/README.md

 If you have a suggestion that would make this better, please fork the repo and create a Pull Request.
 You can also [open an issue](http://github.com/antoniovizuete/clickhouser/issues) with the tag `enhancement`.

 Don't forget to give the project a star ⭐!
-Thanks again!

 1. Fork the project
 2. Clone the repository
 3. Create your feature branch
 4. Push to your branch
 5. Open a Pull Request

+Many thanks!!